IOS 8: Editing

 Additionally, the Photos app gained more precise editing controls, including improved rotation; one-touch auto-enhancement tools; and deeper color adjustments, such as brightness, contrast, exposure, and shadows.
 There is also an option to hide a photo without deleting it.

 Extensions

 Apple added an Extensibility feature in iOS 8, that allows filters and effects from third-party apps to be accessed directly from within a menu in the standard Photos app, rather than having to import and export photos through each respective app to apply effects.

 Camera Roll

-In the initial release of iOS 8, Apple removed a "Camera Roll" feature from the Photos app.
+In the initial release of iOS 8, Apple removed the "Camera Roll" feature from the Photos app.
 Camera Roll was an overview of all photos on the device, but was replaced by a "Recently Added" photo view displaying photos by how recently the user captured them.

 Despite being replaced by a "Recently Added" album, the removal of Camera Roll sparked user complaints, which Apple returned the feature in the iOS 8.1 update.